Wake-up-Freeman/Humans-AI/README.md

 Basic server set-up security considerations:

-MAke sure your Fire Wall is managed all time.
+Make sure your Fire Wall is managed all time.
 It is very simple matter, but represent security RISKs if not managed.

 Also implement SSH key-based authentication for connecting to your Ubuntu server, you will need to install your public key on the server and configure SSH to use key-based authentication.